alphydan/ligo/README.md

-# Repository for `Wave Division - Unknown Mergers`.
+# Wave Division - Unknown Mergers

 A project at the confluence of gravitational wave physics and art.

 ![some gravitational waves](./plot.png)